romeric/Fastor/README.md

 trace(H); // trace of H, in other words H_II
 reduction(G,H); // double contraction of G and H i.e. G_IJ*H_IJ
 ~~~
-As you can observe with combination of `permutation`, `contraction`, `reduction` and `einsum` (which itself is a glorified wrapper over the first three) any type of tensor contraction, and permutation that you can percieve of, is possible, and using meta-programming the right amount of stack memory to be allocated is deduced at compile time.
+As you can observe with combination of `permutation`, `contraction`, `reduction` and `einsum` (which itself is a glorified wrapper over the first three) any type of tensor contraction, and permutation is possible, and using meta-programming the right amount of stack memory to be allocated is deduced at compile time.

 ### A minimal framework
 Fastor is extremely light weight, it is a *header-only* library, requires no build or compilation process and has no external dependencies.
 It is written in pure C++11 from the foundation.

 ### Tested Compilers
-Fastor has been tested against the following compilers (on Ubuntu 14.04 and Ubuntu 16.04 and macOS).
+Fastor has been tested against the following compilers (on Ubuntu 14.04/16.04/18.04 and macOS).
 While compiling on macOS with Clang, `-std=c++14` is necessary
-- GCC 4.8, GCC 4.9, GCC 5.1, GCC 5.2, GCC 5.3, GCC 5.4, GCC 6.2
+- GCC 4.8, GCC 4.9, GCC 5.1, GCC 5.2, GCC 5.3, GCC 5.4, GCC 6.2, GCC 7.3, GCC 9.1
-- Clang 3.6, Clang 3.7, Clang 3.8, Clang 3.9
+- Clang 3.6, Clang 3.7, Clang 3.8, Clang 3.9, Clang 5
-- Intel 16.0.1, Intel 16.0.2, Intel 16.0.3, Intel 17.0.1
+- Intel 16.0.1, Intel 16.0.2, Intel 16.0.3, Intel 17.0.1, Intel 18.2

 ### Reference/Citation
 Fastor can be cited as